 Never stop analyzing a print environment.
 A printing infrastructure is built around the needs of its users.
 Even in the most well-designed systems, users constitute a dynamic element and may result in shifting needs.
 For schools, analyzing a print environment means:

-?
-Presenting data-driven budgeting requests.
-Its hard enough to get funding maximize chances by presenting the data which shows exactly what is necessary for a print environment.
+– Presenting data-driven budgeting requests.
+It’s hard enough to get funding to maximize chances by presenting the data that shows exactly what is necessary for a print environment.

 Consider Using a Managed Print Service